Jonathan Daly, PhD

 Jonathan Daly teaches Russian, European, and world history, focusing on Western Civilization’s shaping of the modern world and the unequal struggle between the Russian state and society.

 His books, Autocracy under Siege (Northern Illinois University Press, 1998) and The Watchful State (Northern Illinois University Press, 2004), examine confrontations between revolutionaries and the security police in Russia before 1917.
-Daly compiled Russia in War and Revolution, 1914-1922: A Documentary History (Hackett Publishing Company, 2009) and The Russian Revolution and Its Global Impact: A Short History with Documents (Hackett Publishing Company, 2017) with his former PhD student, Leonid Trofimov, for use in teaching.
+Daly compiled Russia in War and Revolution, 1914-1922: A Documentary History (Hackett Publishing Company, 2009) and The Russian Revolution and Its Global Impact: A Short History with Documents (Hackett Publishing Company, 2017) and co-authored Seven Myths of the Russian Revolution (Hackett Publishing Company, 2023) with his former Ph.D. student, Leonid Trofimov, for use in teaching.

 Hammer, Sickle, and Soil: The Soviet Drive to Collectivize Agriculture (Hoover Institution Press, 2017) tells the harrowing story of Stalin's transformation of millions of family farms throughout the USSR into 250,000 collective farms during the period from 1929 to 1933.
-Daly’s Crime and Punishment in Russia: A Comparative History from Peter the Great to Vladimir Putin (Bloomsbury, 2018) provides an overview of the evolution of the system of criminal justice during the past three centuries in Russia.
+Daly’s Crime and Punishment in Russia: A Comparative History from Peter the Great to Vladimir Putin (Bloomsbury, 2018) surveys the evolution of Russia’s criminal justice system during the past three centuries.